-- Technology cost and performance estimation aspects of economic modeling will be moved to the Technical Group, with policy-related aspects of economic modeling remaining with the Policy Group. - The Technical Group was requested to prepare a check list of those steps necessary to establish a sequestration project for countries new to sequestration. - Canada will lead the effort on public outreach and, working with other Members, will recommend to the Policy Group a proper designation for this effort. - The Legal, Regulatory and Financial Taskforce is terminated.
-Further activities to examine legal issues will be carried out with the IEA Working Party on Fossil Fuels and the Policy Group will monitor this work. - Expansion and updating of the CSLF Website was discussed.
+- Technology cost and performance estimation aspects of economic modeling will be moved to the Technical Group, with policy-related aspects of economic modeling remaining with the Policy Group. - The Technical Group was requested to prepare a check list of those steps necessary to establish a sequestration project for countries new to sequestration. - Canada will coordinate an effort on public outreach and, working with other members, will recommend to the Policy Group a proper designation for this effort. - The Legal, Regulatory and Financial Taskforce is terminated.
+Further activities to examine legal issues will be carried out with the IEA Working Party on Fossil Fuels as will as other competent fora and the Policy Group will monitor this work. - Expansion and updating of the CSLF Website was discussed.
 The Secretariat stated that expansion and updates were planned and this was approved.